unibz-seis2022-transcripts/snekuino/arduino-game/README.md

 - Buzzer
 - Two Buttons
 - 1 kΩ resistor

 ## How to compile and upload the code to Arduino

-The sorce code is organised using the PlatformIO extension for VS Code.
+The source code is organised using the PlatformIO extension for VS Code.
 Therefore, just open this folder (the one that holds the `platformio.ini` file) in VS Code and then the extension should be able to build and upload the program to the board.

 Otherwise, for using the Arduino IDE, move the files from the `src` folder into a folder called `snak_arduino` and open this new folder in the IDE.
 Then, also the necessary libraries need to be installed.
 They can be found in the `platformio.ini` file in the `lib_deps` section.